 - Director of Communications and Advancement

-- To apply, please complete and submit an employment application, a resume with three references, cover letter, and two writing examples.
+- To apply, please complete and submit an employment application, a resume with three references, a cover letter, and two writing examples.
 Although not required, if you have a communications portfolio, please submit additional materials for review.
-Submit all documents to Lucy Simpson, Executive Director, at email@example.com.
+Submit all documents to Lucy Simpson, Executive Director, at firstname.lastname@example.org.
 Open until filled